lammps/lammps/doc/src/fix_pimd.rst

    The CMD method also uses normal modes to evolve the system, except only the k > 0 modes are thermostatted, not the centroid degrees of freedom.

+Fix pimd/langevin supports *method* value *nmpimd* and *pimd*.
+The default value is *nmpimd*.
+If *method* is *nmpimd*, the normal mode representation is used to integrate the equations of motion.
+The exact solution of harmonic oscillator is used to propagate the free ring polymer part of the Hamiltonian.
+If *method* is *pimd*, the Cartesian representation is used to integrate the equations of motion.
+The harmonic force is added to the total force of the system, and the numerical integrator is used to propagate the Hamiltonian.

 The keyword *integrator* specifies the Trotter splitting method used by *fix pimd/langevin*.
 See :ref:`(Liu) <Liu>` for a discussion on the OBABO and BAOAB splitting schemes.
 Typically